TheFuchsen/Fuchs-Tools/OCM_Redshift/README.md

 ## Works with:

 Color, Roughness, Metalness, Ambient Occlusion, Normal, RMO and Displacement.
+(Automatically targets name variants, like "diffuse" or "Albedo" or "Metallic", etc)

 If map is not recognized, it is filtered out.